mrocklin/thesis/outline.md

         distribute the best solutions.
 It doesn't adapt well to today's changing hardware

-Describe scientific software from the perspective of software engineering.
+Describe existing scientific software from the perspective of software engineering.

 *   State the demographics of both the types of problems to be solved and the skillset of scientific workforce.
 [Expertise](expertise.md)
 *   State software engineering values of modularity, coupling and cohesion and explain why pathological cases limit software evolution.
 [Software Principles](principles.md) -- not written